 The type of advisor you hire will depend on the type of your business, the size of your business, and the outcome you want from the sale.
 How you choose your advisor will largely depend on your chemistry with the advisor, the size of the sale, the type of service offered, the buyer, and the level of expertise needed for the sale.

 If you're ready to sell your business and need an advisor, Paradise Capital can help.
 Our team of experienced professionals will come along side you to build a star A-Team, get your business ready to sell, watch your back, and make sure you come out with the best deal possible financially and emotionally.

 If you're thinking of selling and haven't yet developed your exit plan, read my story of successes and pitfalls in selling and buying businesses, No Regrets, How to Exit Your Business Emotionally and Financially Strong.
 You'll learn from some of the bumps I navigated and why we're passionate about helping business owners plan for a successful exit so they can enjoy their next chapter—with no regrets!

 Paul Niccum is a Business Strategist and author of No Regrets, How to Grow and Then Exit Your Business, Emotionally and Financially Strong! and GrowNOW!
 Your Fast Path to Growth.

-After building six businesses and selling numerous companies to Fortune 100 and Fortune 500 companies, Paradise Capital CEO Paul Niccum has faced the sa
+After building six businesses and selling numerous companies to publicly held companies, Paradise Capital CEO Paul Niccum has faced the sa

 me fears and emotional concerns that all sellers face.
 He's both a seller and a buyer—Paul has also acquired eight businesses for his own companies and has been involved in the sale of over 100 companies during his career.